-The Society was born in 1914, as a group of people who read plays to satisfy their interest in theatre.
-We have very little documented evidence of their existence at that time.
-The reading of plays naturally lead to their performances and the group was known as the New Earswick Dramatic Society. this becoming a part of an amateur theatre movement in Britain which has a histiory stretching back to the 14th century and the medieval mystery plays.
+The Company was born in 1914, as a group of people who read plays to satisfy their interest in theatre.
+There is very little documented evidence of their existence at that time.
+The reading of plays naturally lead to their performances and the group was known as the New Earswick Dramatic Society this becoming a part of an amateur theatre movement in Britain which has a histiory stretching back to the 14th century and the medieval mystery plays.

 The following is an interesting extract from the Secretary’s notes from the AGM in March 1933